pkprincekumar7/annual-sports-event-full/docs/markdown/USER_GUIDE.md

      - All players exist in database
      - Exactly one captain in team (the logged-in user)
      - All players have same gender
-     - All players are in same year
+    - All players are in same batch
      - No player is already in another team for this sport
-     - Participation limits are not exceeded
      - Team size matches sport requirements (if applicable)
    - Submit team
    - Success confirmation displayed